matthewtownson/Python_KD4014/index.md

 >    Please see [the setup instructions]({{ page.root }}/setup/)
 >    for details.
 >
-> 2. Learners must get the data before class/
+> 2. Learners must download the data before class.
 >    Please see [the setup instructions]({{page.root}}/setup/)
 >    for details.
 >
 > 3. Learners need to understand what a file, directory
->     and working directory is
+>     and working directory are.
 >
 {: .prereq}